benphelps/homepage-docs/docs/configs/settings.md

 ```

 Or you may pass the path to a local image relative to e.g. `/app/public/images` directory.

-!!! warning inline start

-    Do not create a bind mount to the entire `/app/public/` directory.

 For example, inside of your Docker Compose file, mount a path to where your images are kept: